If your PI is planning to submit a new proposal, take the following key actions as early as possible in the proposal preparation development process:

 Plan ahead for proposal elements that require special consideration

 Key administrative components include: Formatting and submission requirements, budget, external collaborations, compliance, and special requirements.
-Identify those elements that may require additional support, review, or approval and/or require additional lead time (e.g. if Northwestern intends to subcontract to another organization, you will need to submit a request for a new subcontractor.)
+Identify those elements that may require additional support, review, or approval and/or require additional lead time.
+For example, if Northwestern intends to subcontract to another organization, you will need to submit a request for a new subcontractor.
+Also keep in mind any particular sponsor requirements that may require additional time to address.
+For example, submissions to NIH that require a Data Management & Sharing plan.

 To request endorsement of proposal materials that require the signature of the Vice President for Research (VPR), use the VPR Signature Request Form for Proposal Related Materials.

 Creating a proposal record in InfoEd with an accurate (sponsor) due date is the best way to inform Sponsored Research of your intention to submit a proposal.
-A proposal should always be setup in InfoEd even if the proposal does not end up being submitted.
-Sponsored Research uses this basic information to track upcoming proposals based on deadlines entered in the system and balance workload appropriately among staff.
-Check out our InfoEd: Getting Started job aids for additional guidance.
+A proposal should always be setup in CERES even if the proposal does not end up being submitted.
+Sponsored Research uses this basic information to track upcoming proposals based on deadlines entered in the system.

 PI Eligibility and Appointment Considerations